 To make a penalty-free, tax-free withdrawal of your earnings from a Roth account, you have to have the account for at least 5 years (from when you made your first contribution).
 This waiting period is often referred to as the “5-year rule.”

 And if you haven’t met the 5-year rule?
 Generally, you will have to pay taxes on the earnings you withdraw.
-However, you won’t be subject to the 10% early withdrawal penalty because you’ve reached the age of 59 ½.
+However, you won’t be subject to the 10% early withdrawal penalty if you’ve reached the age of 59 ½.

 This chart can help you keep the details straight:

-Oof – we just gave you a lot of information to process.
 Still with us?
 You’re doing great.
 Let’s look at the rules if you’re under 59 ½.

 Want to take money out of your account but haven’t cleared 59 ½?
 As we mentioned earlier, withdrawing funds before this age is considered an early distribution.